meethu51/ReID-framework/README.md

 ---

-*Designed and developed by SigmaWaveAI.*
+*Designed and developed by Bhuvan Shrivastava.
+If you require this service please approach SigmaWaveAI.*